amatagonsk/klok/README.md

 i guess your terminal font is not support [Symbols for Legacy Computing - Wikipedia](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing).

-as far as I know, [microsoftcascadia-code](https://github.com/microsoft/cascadia-code) font is supported.
+as far as I know, [microsoftcascadia-code](https://github.com/microsoft/cascadia-code) font is supported.(but nerd font is not good)

 ## nice framework